Jewell Historical Society

 published in the March 22, 1928 issue of The Jewell Record)

-A Story of Pioneer Days in Iowa
+A Story of early Pioneer Days in Iowa

 The following written by A. E. Griffith of Des Moines and published in a recent issue of The Norwestern Christian Advocate portrays interestingly and vividly the hardships that were endured by the pioneers that settled the prairies of Hamilton and Story Counties in the early days.
 There are a few still living who will recall incidents in their own experiences similar to that told by Mr. Griffith; and many whose parents lived and have told them of like experiences.
 The story is headed, "Coming From Mill in a Blizzard", and is as follows: